Daniel-Rumona/Quantilytix-Privacy-Policy/privacy-policy.md

 This action will delete all your personal data and account information from our systems permanently, including business data and user profile information.

-## 8. Children’s Privacy
+## 8. Minor’s Privacy

-This app is not intended for users under the age of 13.
-We do not knowingly collect data from children under 13.
+This app is not intended for users under the age of 18.
+We do not knowingly collect data from children under 18.
 If we become aware of data collection from minors, we will delete it promptly.

 ## 9. Changes to This Privacy Policy